NexPlayer/Android-SDK/getting-started.md

 		mNexPlayer.setProperty(NexPlayer.NexProperty.SET_SPD_SYNC_DIFF_TIME, MaxDiffValueMsec);
 		```

-	- If playback is out of sync compared to this value,the player will jump to synchronize the video rather than make it by speeding up.
+	- If playback is out of sync compared to this value, the player will jump to synchronize the video rather than make it by speeding up.

 		```java
 		mNexPlayer.setProperty(NexPlayer.NexProperty.SET_SPD_TOO_MUCH_DIFF_TIME, TooMuchSyncDiffValueMsec);